Ubud, nestled in the uplands of Bali, Indonesia, is famed for its terraced rice paddies, Hindu temples and beautiful landscapes.

 Get to Tegallalang rice paddies before anyone else!

 We have all seen the photographs of the lush green rice paddies in Ubud right?
 And the most famous and fairest of them all is definitely without a shadow of a doubt Tegallalang Rice Fields!

 The downside to going in August?
-The rice paddies are not lush green as its just not the right time of year and its is hella BUSY!
+The rice paddies are not lush green as it’s just not the right time of year and it is hella BUSY!

 Visit Tirta Empul temple